eGain/egain-android-messaging/eG-sample-messaging/readme.md

 ```

 #### Receive Message
 This method is used to receive **ALL** message types except attachments.
 This method returns a [MutableLiveData](https://developer.android.com/reference/android/arch/lifecycle/MutableLiveData) of type `EgainMessage` and can be observed to receive the message.
 EgainMessage's have 3 methods to receive the message type, the message content, and the agents name.
-The available message types that can be received are listed below under "Responses".
+The available message types that can be received are listed under "Responses".

 > **_NOTE:_**: `ReceiveMessage()` is the same for both customer and guest mode conversations.